 One of the ways in which philosophers try to find answers to questions is to argue.
 This is not argument in the fashion of “reality” television in which people yell at each other and resolve nothing.
 Philosophical argument is of a quieter, more dignified nature.

 One of their many points of disagreement is on the nature of consciousness.
 It doesn’t help in unravelling this story when The Atlantic magazine carries an article on the topic under the title “Most Popular Theories of Consciousness Are Worse than Wrong.”

 Fortunately, Australian philosopher David Chalmers has come to the rescue―a bit.
 In a 1994 paper, Dr. Chalmers divided the problem of consciousness into two parts, easy and hard.

 The easy part is to study the brain where consciousness clearly lives, perhaps.
 Scientists can study brain functions and explain them in chemical and electrical terms.
 They can identify which parts of the brain are connected to feelings of happiness or which area is used to recognize faces.
-They can also point to the part that suggests placing the mortgage money on Hoof Hearted in the fifth at Belmont is a good plan.
+They can also point to the part that suggests placing the mortgage money on Hoof Hearted in the fifth at Belmont is not a good plan.

 Some scientists argue that consciousness is a function of brain size.
 A human has a more heightened sense of consciousness than, say, a mouse.
 The human brain contains about 86 billion nerve cells, while a mouse has to get along with just 75 million.
 So, the mouse lacks the computing power to handle complex thought.